 What is the EMMETT Technique?

-The result is often instantaneous physical change.
+The result is often instantaneous feelings of greater comfort.

 Special language skills are incorporated to reinforce and anchor the positive physical changes greatly enhancing the outcome.